 1. Materials, textures, and patterns

 Natural materials dominate the French Country Style Interior.
-Plaster, stucco or stone walls are usually painted or stained.
+Plaster, stucco or stone walls are usually painted or stained, though some people have great luck by using a product like Simple Shapes Peel and Stick Wallpaper to emulate this feeling.
 There are many wood details delicately carved in a variety of patterns.
+Unlike traditional US or UK interior schemes, when it comes to decorating in France, the ceiling is never ignored.
+They use things like Ceiling Tiles as another way to create teture or contribute pattern and colour.
 Floors are usually covered with wood, stone or tumbled earthen tiles.
 It is also not surprising to see a wool or cotton rug on the floor.
 The focal point of every interior is a stone fireplace like one that used to stand in the old French country houses.
-(Read: Today's Lesson Is About: Eclectic)
+(Read: Today’s Lesson Is About: Eclectic)

 One of the greatest accents in the interior is made on fabrics.
 They are everywhere and furniture is not an exception.
 The fabrics are predominantly layered and their goal is to create an artful and luxurious environment.
 The most common prints are toil, florals, stripes, gingham, and solids that create marvelous combinations if used in the same color shade.
 The prints can be seen on such natural fabrics as linen, cotton, matelasse, and tapestry.
 In general, such domination of textile adds elegance and trim.